mukkachaitanya/Tmain/components/README.md

-This folder has the clones of S1 and S2
+This folder has the clones of S1 and S2?
+No